Briefing

 Employers may want to consider how they can target support for staff who are still affected by the tapered annual allowance through an employer contribution scheme and by encouraging them to consider independent financial advice.

 Our pension tax guidance details the local options employers can put in place to support staff facing pension tax issues.
-Our ready reckoner tool will be updated for the 2023/24 tax year, which can help staff assess their Annual Allowance tax liability.
+Our ready reckoner tool for the 2023/24 tax year is available, which can help staff assess their Annual Allowance tax liability.

 Linking the 1995/2008 and 2015 Schemes for AA calculations